igvteam/igv/docs/igvtools_readme.txt

   -w, --windowSize num       The window size over which coverage is averaged.
 Defaults
                to 25 bp.

   -e, --extFactor num   The read or feature is extended by the specified distance
                in bp prior to counting.
 This option is useful for chip-seq and rna-seq applications.
 The value is generally set to the average fragment length of the library minus the average read length.

-               NEW -- if num is negative the read is extended in both directions, from the five prime end, by the specified amount.
-The read length is ignored.
-This option is useful for certain restriction digest experiments.
+   --preExtFactor num   The read is extended upstream from the 5' end by the specified distance.

+   --posExtFactor num   Effectively overrides the read length, defines the downstream extent
+               from the 5' end.
+Intended for use with preExtFactor.

   -f, --windowFunctions  list     A comma delimited list specifying window functions to use
                when reducing the data to precomputed tiles.
 Possible